saidhacker01/Emma-Watson-April15/README.md

 This tool was created for Emma Watson's birthday on April 15.
-It's not particularly interesting for her, but whenever I create a tool, I name it after her because she is the queen of my dream world.
+It's not particularly interesting for her, but whenever I create a tool, I name it after her because she is the princess of my dream world.